evert/evert.github.com/_posts/2023/2023-02-13-node-changelog-cli-tool.md

 In the near future I would probably make all these choices again.
 The Node test runner is fast and low-cruft, ESM is great when it works and not needing a build step feels right for a project this size.

+I hope this inspires someone in the future to start their next project from an empty directory instead of copying a large boilerplate project.

 [Github link][7].